-This blog post will introduce you to 9 emerging trends, which are expected to engulf the insurance industry and help those who follow them stay on top of the competition and satisfy both their and their customers’ needs.
+In the following paragraphs, I will introduce you to 9 emerging insurance industry technology trends, which are expected to engulf the domain.
+They will help those vendors who follow them stay on top of the competition and satisfy both their and their customers’ needs.

-The conclusion for insurance companies is that ridesharing is a new, previously unexplored market.
-Insurance agents should research rideshare policies, so they can bridge the gaps in their policies and adjust SAID policies, since insurance varies from country to country.
+The conclusion for companies in the insurance domain is that ridesharing is a new, previously unexplored market.
+Insurance agents should research rideshare policies, so they can bridge the gaps in their policies and adjust SAID policies since insurance varies from country to country.

 More and more car manufacturers incorporate self-driving systems in their vehicles.
 In case of an accident in which the human driver was not involved, the fault seems to fall onto the manufacturer.